Live Life to the Full

 Just under a fifth (18%) said their biggest regret was not buying a house earlier, whilst 15% wished they had travelled more, and nearly a quarter (21%) wished they had taken more risks in life.

-Ralph, 84, said: “It’s human nature to regret, but you shouldn’t beat yourself up about things than can’t be changed or re-done”, whilst Celia, 91, added: “Now that I am wise and old, I would have liked to be wise and young.”
+Ralph, 84, said: “It’s human nature to regret, but you shouldn’t beat yourself up about things that can’t be changed or re-done”.
+Celia, 91, joked: “Now that I am wise and old, I would have liked to be wise and young.”

 Commenting on the topic, ‘mind’ expert, public speaker and ground breaking life coach, Jacqueline Hurst, offered her top tips for how to live life to the full – whatever your age: